daniel-beet/acme.sh.wiki-clone/How-to-use-lexicon-dns-api.md

-## lexicon is a python tool for a number dns providers.
+## lexicon is a python tool for a number of dns providers.

 As I'm writing this doc, it supports the following dns api:
 The current supported providers are: